kkruecke/cplus-documentation/notes/modern-cplusplus-references.rst

 Advantages of Referecnes over Pointers
 --------------------------------------

 References allow classes to overload built in operators while still allowing objects to be passed as arguments.
-When reference-to-const arguments are used, they work identical, in terms of usage and syntax, to pass-by-value arguments.
+When reference-to-const arguments are used, they have the same syntax as to pass-by-value arguments, and they behavior similarly as pass-by-value arguments.
 For example,

 .. code-block:: cpp